collaborativebioinformatics/virussusceptibility/README.md

 This is a part of a hackathon, in which we are trying to find the correlation of COVID with Chronic diseases, using vector trajectory inference.

+Vector databases allow for performance, scalability, and flexibility when working with embeddings.

 ## The aim

 - Goal 1: to find out the set of conditions that make them more susceptible to COVID, for a given chronic disease